 Stewart Houston, Chair of Judges

 A member of Defra’s Pig Core Group, Defra’s Animal Health and Welfare Board England (AHWBE) and chair of Red Tractor’s Pig Sector

-The NPA’s policy services officer, Lizzie Wilson, has worked in the UK pig industry for 17 years.
-While much of her time is spent liaising with government on planning and environmental legislation or battling the increasing tide of animal rights activism and anti-farming rhetoric, as a farmer’s daughter and a former employee of BQP and Elanco, she has a thorough grounding in practical pig production.
+The NPA’s policy services officer, Lizzie Wilson, has worked in the UK pig industry for 18 years.
+While much of her time is spent liaising with members and government on planning and environmental legislation or battling the increasing tide of animal rights activism and anti-farming rhetoric, as a farmer’s daughter and a former employee of BQP and Elanco, she has a thorough grounding in practical pig production.
 All of which makes her ideally suited to judge the National Pig Award candidates.

 David won the inaugural National Pig Awards-Single Site Producer of the year in 2014 .
 He runs a 700 Sow Farrow to finish unit in Lincolnshire selling over 33 Pigs/Sow/Year .
 He said it is inspiring to see the high standard of entrants we have seen in previous years.